rutuja.tilekar

 A step-by-step guide for configuring your Microsoft Azure environment, and integrating it with the OneClickComply platform.

-Note: This guide is separated into two sections.
-You must follow the steps in the first section before moving onto the next, as incorrectly configuring your Azure environment will result in an unsuccessful integration.
+Note: Please ensure you follow the instructions provided in this guide carefully, as incorrectly configuring your Azure environment will result in an unsuccessful integration.

 Go to the Microsoft Entra Portal and sign in.